-The College Board’s revised SAT and PSAT serve as the college entrance and 10th-grade exams for Colorado students.
-Students in grade 10 take the PSAT instead of the PARCC exams in English language arts and math, which are part of the Colorado Measures of Academic Success assessment system, thanks to a new state law passed in 2015.
-According to the legislation, the grade 10 exam must be aligned to the Colorado Academic Standards and to the state’s college entrance exam given to all students in 11th grade.
-Students in grade 11 will no longer take the PARCC exams.
+The College Board’s revised SAT and PSAT serve as the college entrance and 9th and 10th-grade exams for Colorado students.
+Students in grade 9 and 10 take the PSAT instead of the PARCC/CMAS exams in English language arts and math.
+Students in grade 11 take the SAT and PARCC/CMAS Science exam.

-DIBELS Next is comprised of seven measures to function as indicators of phonemic awareness, alphabetic principle, accuracy and fluency with connected text, reading comprehension, and vocabulary.
-DIBELS Next is designed for use in identifying children experiencing difficulty in acquisition of basic early literacy skills in order to provide support early and prevent the occurrence of later reading difficulties.
-The purposes of DIBELS Next are:
+Acadience™ is comprised of seven measures to function as indicators of phonemic awareness, alphabetic principle, accuracy and fluency with connected text, reading comprehension, and vocabulary.
+Acadience™ is designed for use in identifying children experiencing difficulty in acquisition of basic early literacy skills in order to provide support early and prevent the occurrence of later reading difficulties.
+The purposes of Acadience™ are:

 - to identify students who may be at risk for reading difficulties (universal screening);

 - to help teachers identify areas to target instructional support;

 - to monitor at-risk students while they receive additional, targeted instruction; and